mkg20001/give-me-dns/README.md

 Or, for whatever other reason, you want to be spared the pain of typing out an IPv6 address?

-give-me-dns(.net) is just right for you!
+Then give-me-dns(.net) is just right for you!

 Simply connect via a TCP client of your liking (like `nc give-me-dns.net 9999`) and you'll get a temporary DNS subdomain